MetOffice/CDDS/docs/tutorials/mip_convert.md

 ### **halo_removal**

-The optional `halo removal` section is used if for a particular stream the data needs to be stripped.
+The optional `halo removal` section is used if for a particular stream haloes are to be removed.

 !!! example
     ```config
     [halo_removal]
     stream_apa: 5:,:-10
+    stream_ap6: 20:-15
     ```